-What is a Social Enterprise?
+What exactly is a Social Venture?

 Three characteristics distinguish a social enterprise from other types of businesses, nonprofits and government agencies:

-- It directly addresses an intractable social need and serves the common good, either through its products and services or through the number of disadvantaged people it employs.
+- It directly addresses an intractable social need and serves the common good, either

 Resources for Social Entrepreneurs